Blackshear powers No. 20 Virginia Tech past Notre Dame 67-59

+Blackshear still logged 33 minutes, and he continued to build a case as a college basketball Mr. February.

+In seven games this month, the 6-foot-10 forward is averaging 20.1 points and 9.3 rebounds.
+He’s shooting 60 percent from the field, has hit 9 of 17 on 3-pointers and is at 83 percent from the line.

-The Hokies (21-6, 10-5 Atlantic Coast Conference), leading from the game’s first basket onward, grabbed to a 14-4 advantage over the initial eight minutes.
+On Saturday, he helped Virginia Tech (21-6, 10-5 Atlantic Coast Conference), lead from the first basket onward, including a 14-4 advantage after eight minutes.

-The Fighting Irish (13-14, 3-11), who got as close as six points on three occasions in the second half, lost their third straight game and their ninth in their last 11 outings.
+The Fighting Irish (13-14, 3-11) missed nine of their first 10 shots and committed four turnovers over the opening nine minutes, forcing them to play catch-up all day.

+Nickeil Alexander-Walker scored 12 points and went 7 of 7 at the line for the Hokies.

 T.J.
-Gibbs led Notre Dame with 18 points but was just 5 of 17 from the field with three 3-pointers.
-John Mooney added 12 points and 10 rebounds.
+Gibbs paced Notre Dame with 18 points but hit just 5 of 17 from the field with three 3-pointers.

-Blackshear, hot of late, is averaging 24.7 points and 12.0 rebounds over his last three games.
+John Mooney and Nate Laszewski each added 12 points, with Mooney grabbing 10 rebounds.

+The Irish got as close as six points on three occasions in the second half, but suffered their third straight loss and ninth in their last 11 outings.

+“The second shots hurt us,” Notre Dame coach Mike Brey said after Tech swarmed to as many offensive rebounds (18) as the Irish had defensive rebounds.

+“They just got too many men,” Brey said about the Hokies.
+“Too old, too tough, too mentally tough, and we are not that right now.”

 BIG PICTURE

 Virginia Tech: The Hokies improved to 4-3 without senior point guard Justin Robinson.
 The ACC’s active leader in career assists is out indefinitely with a left foot injury he suffered Jan.
 30 at Miami.
-Tech — which is 17-3 with Robinson (14.4 points ppg, 5.5 assists) — encounters two ranked opponents in its final three regular-season games.
+Now Tech — which is 17-3 with Robinson encounters two ranked opponents in its final three regular-season games.

-Notre Dame: The Irish fell below .500 for just the second time in coach Mike Brey’s 19 seasons.
-The only other occasion occurred in 2013-14, when they slipped to 15-16 on their way to a 15-17 finish, their only non-winning season under Brey.
+Notre Dame: The Irish fell below .500 for just the second time at any point in Brey’s 19 seasons.
+The only other occasion occurred in 2013-14, when they slipped to 15-16 on their way to a 15-17 finish, their only non-winning season under him.

 UP NEXT

-Virginia Tech: The Hokies host No. 1 Duke on Tuesday.
+Virginia Tech: The Hokies host No. 1 Duke on Tuesday night.
 They are 0-4 against top-16 teams.

 Notre Dame: The Irish play the middle of three straight games against ranked opponents when they visit No. 16 Florida State on Monday.